Cashflow: Managing your invoicing to get paid faster

 Make the payment terms and conditions clear to your customers as early as possible and at the point of invoicing.
 Your invoices must clearly show the date that payment is due and also include the terms and conditions of payment on your invoices – including any late payment penalties.
 This means clients are well aware of your expectations.

 Different industries have different conventions for payment terms and not all use payment terms of 30 days.
 Some businesses ask for a deposit or full payment up front.
-Others who provide regular services to customers, such as gardening or cleaning, ask for payment within 7 days.
+Others who provide regular services to customers, such as gardening or cleaning, ask for payment within seven days.

 For more information on payment terms and what to include on your invoices see mygov.scot.